Z-siteA Companion to the Works of Louis Zukofsky

 66 ’Tis, ’tis love, that makes the world go round…: presumably echoes a popular song, of which there are variations using this as their refrain going back at least to the early 19th century.
 The line can be found in both Alice in Wonderland and Charles Dickens’ Our Mutual Friend, but also there was an 1896 hit song with this title by the very popular Broadway writer-composers Clyde Fitch and William Furst.
 LZ parodically notes Dante here, alluding to the ultimate vision of the Divine Comedy.

-68 Jew goat-song: LZ notes Franz Werfel (1890-1945), a Jewish German language writer, who wrote the Expressionist play, The Goat-Song (1921).
+68 Jew goat-song: LZ notes Franz Werfel (1890-1945), a Jewish German language writer, author of the Expressionist play, The Goat-Song (1921).
 Goat-song is the literal meaning of the Greek for “tragedy” (tragoidia).
 The play centers on a half-human half-beast figure symbolizing the irrational forces that break out in rebellion and violence.
 Goat Song was first performed on 25 January 1926 by the Theatre Guild in New York, who simultaneously released a translation co-published with Doubleday.
 Hans Wagener notes: “In altogether 58 performances it became the event of the theatre season and a considerable commercial success.
 On four Sunday afternoons the Guild scheduled presentations and discussions by writers and journalists on the significance of the play, filling the 2,000-seat theater.
 Werfel’s play was also hotly debated in the press. […] Most importantly, Werfel was introduced to the American public as an important European writer” (Understanding Franz Werfel, U of South Carolina P, 1993): 50.

 70 Not the old Greeks anymore: LZ notes this as “University Extension,” which was a pioneering school for non-traditional or adult students established at Columbia University in 1904 by its long-standing president, Nicolas Murray Butler (from 1902-1945), who was a strong proponent of the core curriculum.
 The following lines give a succinct version of Platonic idealism.